Background pattern

 In the absence of compatibility studies, this solution should not be mixed with other medications.

-It is the responsibility of the doctor to judge the incompatibility of the added medication to Viaflo Sodium Chloride 0.9% by examining any eventual change in color and/or precipitation, appearance of insoluble complexes or crystals.
-The medication's prospectus should be consulted.
+It is the responsibility of the physician to judge the incompatibility of the added medication to Viaflo Sodium Chloride 0.9% by examining any eventual color change and/or precipitation, appearance of insoluble complexes or crystals.
+The prospectus of the medication to be added should be consulted.

 Before adding a medication, verify that it is soluble and stable in water at the pH of Viaflo Sodium Chloride 0.9%.